Nicoconte/NicoConte/README.md

 <h3>What I´m focusing on 👨‍🎓</h3>

 <p>
-At the current Job i´m working with .NET Framework, modern Javascript (ES6+) and using Azure´s Environment and Services.
+At the current Job i´m working with .NET Framework/Core, modern Javascript (ES6+) and using Azure´s Environment and Services.
 But what i really focuse on is Python, Angular and Node JS.

 Anyway, i leave a list with the techonologies and tools i´ve working this years
 </p>